-The morbid truth is that the life settlement industry can only exist if life insurance policies are profitable, and as such, third party investors place a premium on policies for which the insured has a higher risk of passing away.
+The morbid truth is that the life settlement industry can only exist if life insurance policies are profitable.
+That’s why third-party institutional investors place a premium on policies for which the insured has a higher risk of passing away.

-Two Most Common Options
+Most Common Life Settlement Options

-While criteria differ, life settlement brokers and providers are typically looking for those who’ve declined in health since purchasing their policy from the original insurance company.
+While criteria differ, life settlement brokers and providers typically look for those who’ve declined in health since purchasing their policy from the original insurance company.
 Senior life settlements are typically referred to simply as life settlements.

-Senior life settlements are growing in popularity as the general public becomes more aware of their option to capitalize on their life insurance policy as a financial asset.
+Senior life settlements and viatical settlements are growing in popularity as the general public becomes more aware of their option to capitalize on their life insurance policy as a financial asset.

 Who Are Senior Life Settlements Good For?

-If you find the death benefit of your life insurance policy is less valuable to you than an immediate lump sum payment, you may also want to consider getting a settlement.
-In these cases, it’s also worth getting an estimate as to what your life policy is worth, and evaluating that against the death benefit.
+If you find the death benefit of your life insurance policy is less valuable to you than an immediate lump sum payment, you may want to consider getting a settlement.
+In these cases, it’s also worth getting an estimate as to what your life policy is worth and evaluating that against the death benefit.

 The final reason to get a life settlement is if your policy is about to lapse.
 Meaning it will no longer be active due to failure to make premium payments.
 In this case, it almost always makes sense to get a life settlement, as once your life policy lapses, you receive no value for it.

 Should I Get A Senior Life Settlement or Viatical Settlement?

-As we mentioned earlier, the life settlement industry is primarily broken up into senior life settlements and viatical settlements.
+As we mentioned earlier, the life settlement industry is primarily broken up into two subsets: senior life settlements and viatical settlements.
 You cannot sell your policy twice, so you should understand which is right for you.

 The reason for this is the inverse relationship between life expectancy and the value of your insurance policy on the life settlement market.
 In blunt simplicity, the sooner you are expected to pass away, the more cash you’ll likely make in a life settlement transaction.
 Therefore the logic dictates: if you have a terminal or serious illness, a viatical settlement is probably your best option.

 If you are in good health, under age 60, or have a policy face value of less than $100k, it’s possible life settlement companies may not consider your application at all.

 How Do I Make Sure I’m Getting The Best Deal On My Senior Life Settlement?

 The life settlement industry is bid-based, and the more eyes you get on your policy, the higher chance you have of getting a high bid.
-Make sure to ask your life settlement broker for a list of providers they’ve submitted applications to, or if you’re reaching out to providers directly, get at least 5 bids.
+Make sure to ask your life settlement broker for a list of providers they’ve submitted applications to.
+Or, if you’re reaching out to providers directly, get at least five bids.